petterh/textedit/docs/Chapter-6-Exceptions.md

 ## Converting Allocation Failures to Exceptions

-{"C++"} programs usually call operator new rather than malloc.
+C++ programs usually call operator new rather than malloc.
 Behind the scenes, though, the typical operator new implementation calls malloc to actually allocate memory; malloc, in turn, may call on the operating system for help.
-At any rate, while the {"C++"} standard mandates that an exception be thrown on failure, Microsoft’s compiler returns a null pointer if the allocation request fails.
+At any rate, while the C++ standard mandates that an exception be thrown on failure, Microsoft’s compiler returns a null pointer if the allocation request fails.
 As a result, much code is littered with checks such as this:

 {code:C#}
 LPTSTR pszMyString = new TCHAR[ MAX_PATH ](-MAX_PATH-);